-If you’re not yet using Google Analytics, I recommend that you begin doing so as soon as possible.
-There is no other data source that provides high quality and detailed information like Google Analytics.
+If you’re not yet using Google Analytics, I recommend you start as soon as possible.
+There is no other data source that provides high-quality and detailed information like Google Analytics.
 In a Google-dominated era, it’s what we have to work with.
 Most of the other data tools simply piggyback on Google’s data using the API.

 You can’t ignore Google Analytics.
 Virtually all the actionable and important data about site visitors, traffic, etc., comes from this critical source.

 If Google Analytics is the air that an online marketer breathes, then Google Search Console (formerly Webmaster Tools) is the food that the online marketer eats.

 The word “webmaster” in the former name is a bit of a misnomer.
 The tool is for more than webmasters.
 It’s for SEOs.
 The very focus of the tool has to do with “search” and “optimization.”

 Some of GSC’s best insights come from just glancing at the dashboard.
 SEOs and marketers need to keep up with the dashboard on a regular basis.

 Google Search Console provides some of the same data as Analytics, but in a simpler and more straightforward way.
 There’s less tweaking you can do with the numbers, but easier access to them.